-McAfee recognizes that legitimate technologies such as commercial, shareware, freeware, or open source products may provide a value or benefit to a user.
-However, if these technologies also pose a risk to the user or their system, then users should consent to the behaviors exhibited by the software, understand the risks, and have adequate control over the technology.
-McAfee refers to technologies with these characteristics as "potentially unwanted program(s)," or "PUP(s)."
+McAfee recognizes that legitimate technologies-whether commercial, shareware, freeware, or open-source-may provide a value or benefit to users.
+However, if these technologies also pose a risk to the user or their system, then users should understand the risks and have adequate control over consenting to the behaviors exhibited by these types of "potentially unwanted program(s)," or "PUP(s)."

 The McAfee® PUP detection policy is based on the premise that users should understand what is being installed on their systems and be notified when a technology poses a risk to their system or privacy.

-PUP detection and removal is intended to provide notification to our users when a software program or technology lacks sufficient notification or control over the software or fails to adequately gain user consent to the risks posed by the technology.
+PUP detection and removal is intended to protect our users when a software program or technology lacks sufficient notification or fails to adequately gain user consent to the risks posed by the technology.
 McAfee Labs is the McAfee team responsible for researching and analyzing technologies for PUP characteristics.

-McAfee Labs evaluates technologies to assess any risks exhibited by the technology against the degree of user notification and control over the technology.
+McAfee Labs evaluates technologies to assess risks exhibited by the technology against the degree of user notification and control over the technology.
 This process includes assessing the risks to privacy, security, performance, and stability associated with the following:

-- Distribution: how users obtain the software including advertisements, interstitials, landing-pages, linking, and bundling - Installation: whether the user can make an informed decision about the software installation or addons and can adequately back out of any undesired installations - Run-Time Behaviors: the behaviors exhibited by the technology including advertisements, deception, and impacts to privacy and security - Uninstall: whether the user can easily remove all functional components of an install
+- Distribution: how users obtain the software including advertisements, interstitials, landingpages, linking, and bundling - Installation: whether the user can make an informed decision about the software installation or add-ons and can adequately back out of any undesired installations - Run-Time Behaviors: the behaviors exhibited by the technology including advertisements, deception, and impacts to privacy and security - Uninstall: whether the user can easily remove all functional components of an install